asunghong/MSIN0116-syllabus/readme.md

 ## Assessment
 Assessment is based on an individual assignment (60%) and a team project (40%).

-Teams will consist of four to five students (no more than five) and will work on devising a business plan that combines the strategy-related topics we cover in class with the analytics topics.
+Teams will consist of three to four students (check with me if you want to form a team of five) and will work on devising a business plan that combines the strategy-related topics we cover in class with the analytics topics.

 ## Schedule
 We will break down each day into six blocks of approximately 70 minutes and class time will be divided between interactive lectures and labs/investigations.
-Below is the a list of the topics we will cover.
+Below is the the schedule.

 |     | Topic                                       |
 | :-- | :----                                       |